- Search The Registry

 - My Account

-The son of slaves from in Mendoza, Argentina, he was also a slave during his childhood.
-He was released by the governor of Cuyo, General José de San Martín, but for unknown reasons did not join the Army of the Andes.
+The son of slaves from Mendoza, Argentina, he was also a slave during his childhood.
+He was released by the governor of Cuyo, General José de San Martín, but for unknown reasons, did not join the Army of the Andes.
 He began his military career in 1818 as a soldier of the Regiment of Pardos ("mulattoes").
 In 1820 he participated in the turmoil produced by the so-called Anarquía del año 20, which had one of its epicenters in Cuyo.

 He was part of the army of General Bruno Moron, who fought against Chilean General José Miguel Carrera, and after the death of Moron, fought in the battle of Punta del Medano orders of José Albino Gutierrez.
-In 1824 he participated in a failed attempt against Governor Gutierrez, and he fled to San Juan.
+In 1824 he participated in a failed attempt against Governor Gutierrez and fled to San Juan.
 Back in Mendoza, he joined Colonel forces in a second uprising against Gutierrez, this time successful.
-Shortly afterward he took part in the suppression of the "ecclesiastical" revolution in San Juan and the overthrow of Governor Salvador María del Carril.
+Shortly afterward, he took part in the suppression of the "ecclesiastical" revolution in San Juan and the overthrow of Governor Salvador María del Carril.

 He was loved by the people of African descent, especially because he denounced the humiliation as outrageous to what they suffered.
 He was a battalion commander at the battles of La Tablada, after which he was promoted to Lieutenant Colonel and Oncativo.
 After this victory was promoted to colonel and sent as second in command of the occupying army of Mendoza, whose commander was José Videla Castillo.
 He was appointed governor and remained as chief Barcala forefront.
 He fought in the Battle of Rodeo Chacon as head of a wing of cavalry against the forces of Facundo Quiroga, who beat them relatively easily.
 He protected Castillo retreating northward, where they joined the chief of the Confederation League.
 He followed this army until their final defeat at the Battle of La Ciudadela of Tucumán.